ascot4fusion/ascot5/doc/inputgen.rst

    - Inputs are modular: to simulate markers in a stellarator magnetic field, provide a stellarator magnetic field input.
    - All required inputs must be present even though they would not be actually used: provide dummy atomic data even if you have atomic physics disabled.

+     - Information on when input is used can be found at the end of this documentation below each input type's description.

    - Inputs are created via :meth:`~.Ascot5IO.create_input`:

      - Dummy input (provide input type but no data): ``create_input("B_2DS")``.